The right wine room cooling unit or system is absolutely essential to protect and store your wine collection at an optimal and consistent temperature.

-Without the proper cooling unit, wines become exposed to temperature fluctuations that will cause chemical imbalances that can quickly ruin the taste of your wine.
+Without the proper wine room cooling unit, wines become exposed to temperature fluctuations that will cause chemical imbalances that can quickly ruin the taste of your wine.
 As there are many varieties of wine cellars, there are also many types of cooling units; all of which have distinct differences that make them better suited for some wine cellars more than others.

 A self–contained non–ducted through the wall unit has both the evaporator and the condenser housed in the same compartment—this system is generally the most commonly used cooling system in most wine cellars.
 As indicated by the name, the unit is mounted through the wall of the wine cellar.
 The greatest benefit of this style of cooling unit is the affordability; however, the this type of unit will be noisier than other types of cooling systems due to both the evaporator and condenser being inside the wine cellar.